cognifog-eu/orchestrator-scheduler/README.md

 Swagger Documentation is implemented into the asset.
 It may be found in the `docs` folder

+An example of the data model recieved by the component may be found at the [Dashboard documentation](https://https://github.com/cognifog-eu/comprehensive-dashboard/blob/9cef08ed227a661eca467d843ecbfa0520695c67/README.md#yaml-based-syntax)

 # Getting Started

 ## Set enviroment variables